Runzelee/aplayer-hugo-module/README.md

 ## Get Started

-Simple installation using hugo cli.
+Init your project as a hugo module if not already.

 ```
-hugo mod init github.com/Runzelee/aplayer-hugo-module
+hugo mod init <your_repo_url>
 ```

-Check your site config to make sure this module is already in use.
+Add this module to site config.
 The following is an example of yaml, and the same is true for toml and json.

 ```
 module:
   imports: